 EOS.IO is trying to address all of the problems by offering more scalability, flexibility, and usability via a unique mechanism.
 The EOS.IO platform is claimed to be able to support thousands of business business business dApps without hitting performance bottlenecks.
 By separating the various modules involved in the working of dApps, efficiency can be boosted by separating out the workflows of the different components of a dApp and the implementation of different modules in different environments.
 For example, the authentication process is performed separately from the execution process and the login process separately.
 The authentication processes, for instance, are performed in a separate module and not in the same module.

 Along with various features, EOS IO offers flexibility in the development and maintenance of dApps.
-EOS IO offer flexibility and security, and offers various feature sets for developers.
+EOS IO offers flexibility and security and offers various feature sets for developers.
 It promotes free usage by users and eliminates transaction charges by allowing developers to utilize resources for their own purposes, such as data storage, data management, and data processing.
-It also allowed its app developers to create effective monetization strategies, and made it easier for them to predict hosting costs.
+It also allowed its app developers to create effective monetization strategies and made it easier for them to predict hosting costs.
 Proof of stake is delegated to a group of stakeholders, such as developers, users, and other stakeholders in the app.
-The role – based permissions concept allows you to make decisions to fix bugs and broken apps with a majority according to designated stakeholders.
+The role-based permissions concept allows you to make decisions to fix bugs and broken apps with a majority according to designated stakeholders.

 Although a high pay would obviously be desired by all block producers, this feature can be misused in a number of ways.